McCormick reaper

-The McCormick reaper was an agricultural implement made by the McCormick Harvesting Machine Company in Chicago, United States.
-The reaper cut grain like wheat much faster than was possible with hand tools, and improved farm productivity in the 19th century.
+The McCormick reaper is an agricultural implement that was made in the 19th century by the McCormick Harvesting Machine Company in Chicago.
+The reaper cut grain such as wheat much faster than was possible with hand tools, and improved farm productivity in the 19th century.
 The McCormick Harvesting Machine Company became part of the International Harvester Company in 1902.

-Invention of the reaper
+Invention

 Cyrus McCormick and his company insisted he be credited as the single inventor of the mechanical reaper.
 He was, however, one of several blacksmiths who produced working models in the 1830s.
-His efforts built on more than two decades of tinkering by his father Robert McCormick Jr., with the aid of Jo Anderson, an enslaved African-American man held by the family.
+His efforts built on more than two decades of tinkering by his father Robert McCormick, with the aid of Jo Anderson, an enslaved African-American man held by the family.
 Cyrus successfully developed a modern company, with manufacturing, international marketing, and a sales force to sell his reapers and other farm tools.